zquestz/omniauth-google-oauth2/README.md

 ## Usage

-Here's an example, adding the middleware to a Rails app in `config/initializers/omniauth.rb`:
+Here's an example for adding the middleware to a Rails app in `config/initializers/omniauth.rb`:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do